PMassicotte/duckfetch/README.md

-# duckup: a DuckDB manager for Linux
+# duckfetch: a DuckDB manager for Linux

 A simple (**very experimental**) Rust application to manage DuckDB installations, allowing users to list available versions and install specific versions easily.